Eastern Subterranean Termites

 These termites have evolved to be able to survive in environmental extremes.
 This is important because, unlike subterranean termites, drywood termites cannot retreat to the soil when conditions are unfavorable.
 A good way to know if there is a drywood termite infestation is from their six-sided fecal pellets, known as frass.
 These fecal pellets are removed from drywood termite nests through small “kick-out holes,” which are about 1 to 2 mm in diameter.
 These are normally found in mounds and have been described to look like sawdust or coffee grounds.
 These are usually light tan to almost black but have no relation to the color of the wood the termites are feeding on.
 If rolled between your fingers, you will notice a gritty texture of the pellets, this is a way many pest control operators identify drywood termite feces.

 Dampwood termites infest wood with high moisture content.
-They do not need soil contact in order to sustain themselves but are commonly found in wood with ground contact.
+They do not need soil contact in order to sustain themselves but are commonly found in wood contacting the ground.
 They are commonly found infesting damp or decaying wood, logs, stumps, and dead trees, but will commonly attack structures exposed to moist soil and high humidity.

 Although dampwood termites can cause significant damage, especially in association with decaying fungi, they are considered to be the least economically destructive pest.
 Finding dampwood termite infestations can be a little tricky because there is little visual external evidence of their presence; they do not produce mud tubes or create visible open holes in the wood.
 They hide very well in the wood to prevent themselves from drying out, plugging holes with fecal material.
 Tapping wood that sounds hollow or feels soft is a good sign of a dampwood termite infestation.